 Q: What was the first work of art you sold?

-Q: Why painting rather than another medium?
+Q: Why photography rather than another medium?

 Q: What are your favorite materials to work with?